 Conclusions

 We hope this tutorial helped you install PPTP VPN on CentOS 7.
-PPTP protocol does not come with authentication or encryption.
-Therefore, most administrators avoid using that.
-But it is very straightforward in CentOS distribution.
-Usually, the PPTP protocol is used to provide similar levels of protection, security, and remote access as typical VPN products.
-For an added layer of security, you can use the PPTP control channel over the TCP and a GRE tunnel to enclose the PPP packets and give them more security and protection.
+PPTP protocol does not come with authentication or encryption, so many administrators avoid using it.
+However, it is quite straightforward to set up on a CentOS server distribution.
+Typically, the PPTP protocol is used to provide similar levels of protection, security, and remote access as other VPN products.
+For enhanced security, you can use the PPTP control channel over TCP and a GRE tunnel to encapsulate PPP packets, adding an extra layer of protection.

 People also read: